 - All carbs.
 Potatoes, rice, white breads, crackers etc.

-- Bananas with peanut butter or nutella
+- Bananas with peanut butter or Nutella for some protein.

-- A small glass of milk
+- A small glass of whole milk

 - Broth-based soups

 - Protein bars

 Something to keep in mind though after you're through the worst of a stomach bug is that it's okay to indulge your cravings, even if they seem weird.
 Just make sure to take it slow and not over-eat, since your capacity for intake will probably be smaller for a while.

 Signs to Watch Out For + Tips to Prevent Getting Sick Again

 If you have a stomach bug, you can expect to be at least a little dehydrated.
 No one can stay properly hydrated when they have it coming out both ends.
 But here are a few signs of dehydration to look out for while you're battling a stomach virus during pregnancy:

 - Dizziness.
 This is not an uncommon symptom of pregnancy or of having a stomach bug but if it gets so intense that you can't stand up this is a sign you're dehydrated.